epdansereau/pytorch-composer/README.md

 # pytorch-composer
-Creates valid Pytorch code from simple descriptors
+Creates valid Pytorch code randomly or from simple descriptors.

-More info coming soon
+This project is no longer worked on.